Pneumococcal conjugate vaccine: United States

 In 2001, the Centers for Disease Control and Prevention (CDC), upon advice from its Advisory Committee on Immunization Practices (ACIP), recommended the vaccine be administered to every infant and young child in the United States.
 The resulting demand outstripped production, creating shortages not resolved until 2004.
 All children, according to the U.S. vaccination schedule, should receive four doses, at two months, four months, six months, and again between one year and fifteen months of age.

 The CDC updated the pneumococcal vaccine guidelines for adults 65 years of age or older in 2019.

 In October 2021, the CDC recommended that adults 65 years of age or older who have not previously received a pneumococcal conjugate vaccine or whose previous vaccination history is unknown should receive a pneumococcal conjugate vaccine (either PCV20 or PCV15).
 If PCV15 is used, this should be followed by a dose of PPSV23.
 The CDC recommended that adults aged 19 to 64 years with certain underlying medical conditions or other risk factors who have not previously received a pneumococcal conjugate vaccine or whose previous vaccination history is unknown should receive a pneumococcal conjugate vaccine (either PCV20 or PCV15).

+The CDC published revised and consolidated guidelines in September 2023, for children.

+The CDC published revised and consolidated guidelines in September 2024, for adults aged 19 years of age and older.

 Efficacy

 Prevnar-7 is designed to stop seven of about ninety pneumococcal serotypes which have the potential to cause invasive pneumococcal disease (IPD).
 In 2010, a 13-valent vaccine was introduced.
 Each year, IPD kills approximately one million children worldwide.
 Since approval, Prevnar's efficacy in preventing IPD has been documented by a number of epidemiologic studies.
 There is evidence that other people in the same household as a vaccinee also become relatively protected.
 There is evidence that routine childhood vaccination reduces the burden of pneumococcal disease in adults and especially high-risk adults, such as those living with HIV/AIDS.

-The vaccine is, however, primarily developed for the U.S. and European epidemiological situation, and therefore it has only a limited coverage of serotypes causing serious pneumococcal infections in most developing countries.
+The vaccine is, however, primarily developed for the U.S. and European epidemiological situation, and therefore it has a limited coverage of serotypes causing serious pneumococcal infections in most developing countries.